-Let's start it off by confirming that my Civic is pathetically underpowered.
+Let's start it off by confirming that the Civic was pathetically underpowered.
 That said, it is also a shining example of how you make a Civic a blast to own and drive.
-Most of my performance modifications are suspension related, and I have a specific modification path I have decided to take with my car.
+Most of the performance modifications were suspension related, and I had a specific modification path I decided to take with the car.

 Having serious power in a car is great...if you also have control.
-Although my car currently has a few 'power adder' mods, I have since ceased pursuing more power...for the time being.
-I have, instead, focused on the way the car handles.
+Although the car had a few 'power adder' mods, I quickly ceased pursuing more power.
+I instead focused on the way the car handled.

-The current list of mods looks something like this.
+The list of mods when I sold it looked something like this.

 Cosmetic